Plastic Surgery Center of the South

 The primary difference between a mini and full tummy tuck is that the surgeon makes only a single, horizontal incision, which is usually shorter, and the bellybutton isn’t involved in the procedure.
 A good candidate for this procedure is someone whose skin retains much of its elasticity and whose abdominal muscles remain relatively tight.
 This version of the procedure tends to provide an easier recovery period, but it’s not appropriate for everyone.

-Some tummy tuck patients return to work about 1 to 2 weeks after surgery when sutures and drains are removed, although many patients will continue to wear a compression garment for several more weeks.
-Others take additional time off, especially if they have a physically demanding job.
+Most patients feel comfortable returning to work after about 2 weeks, when sutures and drains are removed; those with physically demanding jobs may require more time spent at home.
+Many patients will continue to wear a compression garment for several more weeks.
 Expect to be able to return to most normal activities in a couple of weeks and strenuous activities within 4 to 6 weeks.
 Review our Tummy Tuck Recovery page for more details.

-After your recovery is complete, you can enjoy an enhanced body contour and increased comfort in your clothing.
-In fact, many of our patients say they wish they had chosen to have a tummy tuck sooner, so they could start enjoying their enhanced looks even earlier.
+After recovery, expect to enjoy an enhanced body contour and increased comfort in clothing.
+Many of our patients say they wish they hadn’t waited so long to have a tummy tuck because of how great they look and feel afterward.

 Tummy Tuck FAQ